Singer Mindy McCready's 5-year-old son in custody

-Gayle Inge, Zander's grandmother and McCready's mother, was tearful when she talked about the news by phone Friday night with The Associated Press.
+Gayle Inge, Zander's grandmother and McCready's mother, was tearful when she talked about the news Friday night with The Associated Press.

 "I'm real excited that he's safe," she said.
 "But I can't explain what this is like.
 We feel for Mindy and we feel for Zander."

 Inge said Zander was taken into custody at McCready's boyfriend's lake home in Arkansas.
 Inge said that her son — McCready's half brother — texted McCready, who responded with a text that said her mother would never see her again.

 "I want to wrap my arms around her and tell her that I love her," Inge said.

 Friday night's developments recap a days-long saga between McCready and her family.

 Authorities say McCready took the boy during a recent visit at her father's Florida home, and a judge there signed an order Thursday telling authorities to take the boy into custody and return him.
 It's not yet clear whether the singer could face criminal charges.